 Reality: Not it hasn’t.
 To make this claim you have to cherry-pick your data set, cherry-pick your years, and ignore the confounding factors, none of which is logically or scientifically valid.
 Indeed, the actual scientific analyses of the data show that warming has not paused at all (Easterling and Wehner 2009; Santer et al. 2011; Karl et al. 2015; Lewandowsky et al. 2015a,b), especially when you look at the oceans (Balmaseda et al. 2013; Rhein et al. 2013; Glecker et al. 2016) and account for confounding variables (Foster and Rahmstorf 2011).

-Bad Argument/Myth #4: Global warming wasn’t happening so they changed to name to climate change
+Bad Argument/Myth #4: Global warming wasn’t happening so they changed the name to climate change

-Reality: Scientists have been talking about climate change since day one.
-They changed the name because the term “global warming” is misleading and was leading to faulty arguments (like #1 and 2).
+Reality: Scientists have been talking about climate change since day one (the Intergovernmental Panel on Climate Change was founded in 1988).
+They generally use the term “climate change” today, because the term “global warming” is misleading and was leading to faulty arguments (like #1 and 2).
 The planet is warming on average, but climate change is also about shifts in rainfall patterns, sea level changes, ocean current changes, etc., not just warming.

 Bad Argument/Myth #5: The models have all been wrong

 Reality: No they haven’t.
-They have actually been quite accurate (Hansen et al. 2006; Frame and Stone 2012; Rahmstorf et al. 2012; Cowtan et al. 2015; Marotzke and Firster 2015).
+They have actually been quite accurate (Hansen et al. 2006; Frame and Stone 2012; Rahmstorf et al. 2012; Cowtan et al. 2015; Marotzke and Firster 2015; Hausfather et al. 2019).
 Claims to the contrary are based on a misleading and deceptive distortion of statistics.

 Bad Argument/Myth #6: Polar bear numbers are actually increasing!